Dan Hamhuis: Vancouver Canucks (2010–2016)

 On July 1, 2010, Hamhuis became an unrestricted free agent and signed a six-year, $27 million contract with the Vancouver Canucks.
 Growing up in Smithers, British Columbia, he was specifically interested in signing with the Canucks during his pending free agency, which factored into his decision to sign with neither Philadelphia nor Pittsburgh.
 The Canucks had reportedly tried to acquire Hamhuis previously at the 2009–10 trade deadline, with Nashville asking for prospect Cody Hodgson and a first-round draft pick in exchange.
 Several days prior to his free agency, the Canucks traded for defenceman Keith Ballard from the Florida Panthers, which initially led Hamhuis to believe the Canucks would be no longer interested in him.
 However, on July 1, the Canucks were one of ten teams to offer him a contract and he signed with the club despite more lucrative deals of up to $5 million in salary and terms of seven years.
 Five games into the 2010–11 season, he suffered a bruised foot while blocking a shot during a contest against the Carolina Hurricanes on October 17, 2010.
 The injury caused him to miss eight games.
 After returning to the line-up, he scored his first goal as a Canuck – an empty-netter in the final minute of a 5–3 win against the Toronto Maple Leafs on November 13.
 Later in the season, Hamhuis suffered a concussion during a game against the Anaheim Ducks on February 9, 2011.
-After making a pass from behind his net, he received a bodycheck from opposing forward Ryan Getzlaf, causing him to hit his head on the boards.
+After making a pass from behind his net, he received a bodycheck from opposing forward, Ducks captain Ryan Getzlaf, causing him to hit his head on the boards.
 He lay motionless on the ice for several minutes before being helped to the Canucks' dressing room.
 While no penalty was called on the play, Hamhuis' teammates described the hit as a dirty play on Getzlaf's part after the game.
 Conversely, Canucks head coach Alain Vigneault told media it was a "good hit by a big player" and that Hamhuis "was watching his pass and should have been trying to protect himself."
 Speaking publicly of the injury for the first time 10 days later, Hamhuis said he did not deem the hit "dirty", but "unnecessary", given the "puck was...off [his] stick" and he was in a "vulnerable position".
 After returning to the line-up, he registered his first two-goal NHL game, including the overtime-winner, in a 4–3 win against the Phoenix Coyotes.
-Finishing the regular season with 6 goals and 23 points over 64 games, he helped the Canucks to the best record in the NHL, earning them the franchise's first ever Presidents' Trophy.
+Finishing the season with six goals and 17 assists for 23 points in 64 games, he helped the Canucks to the best record in the NHL, earning them the franchise's first ever Presidents' Trophy.
 He ranked third on the team in plus-minus (+29) and average ice time per game (22 minutes and 40 seconds).
-Entering the 2011 playoffs with the first seed in the West, the Canucks eliminated the Chicago Blackhawks, Nashville Predators and San Jose Sharks en route to the Stanley Cup Finals.
-During Game 1 of the series against the Boston Bruins, Hamhuis suffered a sports hernia, as well as groin and lower abdomen injuries, resulting from a hip check he delivered to opposing forward Milan Lucic; he was sidelined for the remainder of the Finals.
-Prior to his injury, Hamhuis played a significant role in the team's playoff run, forming a shutdown defensive pairing with Kevin Bieksa.
+Entering the 2011 playoffs, the Canucks eliminated the defending Stanley Cup champion Chicago Blackhawks in seven games, Nashville Predators in six games and San Jose Sharks in five games en route to the Stanley Cup Finals.
+On June 1, 2011, during Game 1 of the series against the Boston Bruins, Hamhuis suffered a sports hernia, as well as groin and lower abdomen injuries, resulting from a hip check he delivered to opposing forward Milan Lucic; he was sidelined for the remainder of the Final, which the Canucks would lose in seven games, one win short from winning the Stanley Cup and letting go of a 3–2 series lead in the process.
+Prior to his injury, Hamhuis played a significant role in the team's playoff run, forming a shutdown defensive pairing with rugged enforcer Kevin Bieksa.
 The two led Vancouver in average ice time per game throughout the playoffs.
 It was revealed following the Canucks' Game 7 defeat to the Bruins that Hamhuis required off-season surgery.